avreylavelle/shelf/README.md

 ### 2. Handwritten Heuristic Baseline

-The first part of this project, and what essentially was the focus of the Final Project aspect for my school project was this:

 A deterministic recommender scores manga using:

  - Genre overlap
  - Theme overlap
  - User history affinity
  - Rated title similarity

-This baseline works very well for a cold start, when a user knows exactly what type of genres, or general vibe they are looking for.
-Using my roommate as a test dummy, (he reads a lot), It actually spit out some quality recommendations and was a driving force for the "passion" part of this project.
-It could always be better!
+This baseline provides strong cold-start performance and serves as a fallback when insufficient user data is available.

 ### 3. Machine Learning as Weight learner

-The basis of this recommendation system is defined by a few weights, found in the recommender/constants.py file.
-These were handmade through talk with my groupmates and roommate.

-Instead of replacing the core logic, I thought that using Machine Learning on user datasets to learn how much each signal matters per user, whether that be on a broad "genre" or "theme", or perhaps choosing specific themes and genres that are actually important to the model in its accuracy in determining manga scores.
+Rather than replacing the scoring logic, machine learning is used to learn how much each signal matters per user.

  - Signals are explicitly defined (From the MAL dataset)
  - Model learns weights, not the overarching structure